tschiemer/vehicle-controller/README.md

 - `/motor/volt <motor-index> <host> <port>` request voltage on motor to be sent to <host> on <port> using message `/volt <device-name> <motor-index> <volt>`

 ### rspi-osc-pwm (mobspkr-osc-pwm)
+OSC receive port 9393
 - `/pwm <pwm-index> <pwm-width>`

+## Devices

 ## Control Patches (Max/MSP)

 Also see folder [control-patches](control-patches):

+- `SMS_Control_Angela.maxpat` provides controls for the AGGREGAT servo motors (IP 192.168.0.71)
-- `SMS_Control_Roger.maxpat` provides controls for the two-motor with rotary speaker mobile using a wheel/pedal HID
+- `SMS_Control_Roger.maxpat` provides controls for the two-motor with rotary speaker mobile using a wheel/pedal HID (IP 192.168.0.72)
-- `AGGREGAT Control.maxpat` provides controls for the AGGREGAT servo motors

 *Note that the AGGERGAT patch (at this time) comes with two externals that will be blocked for security reasons by macOS.
 To unblock follow [these instructions](https://cycling74.com/articles/using-unsigned-max-externals-on-mac-os-10-15-catalina) by cycling74.